FreddyVRetro/ISA-PicoMEM/firmware/README.md

 The firmware update is done like for any Pi Pico :

 Connect the Board with the MicroUSB to a PC/Laptop and press the BOOTSEL Button on the Pico at the same time:
-- A Folder is the automùatically opened on the PC, you need to copy the file to this “Virtual Disk”, wait until the folder automatically closes and it is finished.
+- A Folder is the automatically opened on the PC, you need to copy the file to this “Virtual Disk”, wait until the folder automatically closes and it is finished.

-Difference for the PicoMEM 1.1 :
+Warning, For the PicoMEM 1.1 ONLY (Corrected on the 1.11):
 - The PicoMEM must be plugged into a PC so that the programming work.
   Power on the PC (The Retro one) and press the button at the same time.